top of page

 • One year of experience in community building, engagement, or serving clients in a social service environment.

-• Experience in building or remodeling, contracting, building construction estimating, building inspection or building/real estate management.
+• Experience in building or remodeling, contracting, building construction estimating, building inspection, or building/real estate management.

 • Proficiency in Spanish; ability to read, write, and speak Spanish.